Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Experiment overview

 At a rate of 10~Hz, the expected number of positrons produced within one hour of a stable-conditions run is $\sim 360\textsf{--}3600$ for $a_0=4\textsf{--}5$, respectively.
 The expected positron rate per collision (also denoted as bunch-crossing, BX) versus $a_0$, obtained with \PTARMIGAN~\cite{Blackburn:2023mlo}, using the locally monochromatic approximation (LMA)~\cite{LMA2,LMA3,LMA4,LMA5,PhysRevD.106.013010}, is shown in Fig.~\ref{fig:rate}.
 As the few NBW electrons cannot be observed due to the presence of the overwhelming number of NCS electrons ($\lesssim 1\%$ of the primary beam, e.g., at $a_0=10$ and for the electron beam parameters quoted in the caption), we are focusing only on the positrons.

 The expected observable positron rate is, in fact, lower than the values listed in Fig.~\ref{fig:rate} due to the geometrical acceptance of the different elements along the beamline seen in Fig.~\ref{fig:sketch}.
 This acceptance can be controlled by the four magnets (three focusing quadruples and one dispersing dipole) between the interaction point (IP) and the detector.
-A typical achievable acceptance is around 50\%, mostly depending on the dipole setting.
+Given the IP kinematics and the geometrical constraints (e.g., the vacuum exit window size, the location and size of the beampipe, etc.), the achievable acceptance is found to be around 50\%, mostly depending on the dipole settings.
 Hence, assuming an ideal detector, one can expect to observe at least $\sim 100\textsf{--}1000$ positrons (for $a_0=4\textsf{--}5$, respectively) within one hour.
 Note, however, that in a typical run about 50\% of the shots are used for background-only studies such that this estimate is roughly smaller by a factor of two.

 E320 will attempt to measure the number of NBW positrons per BX as a function of $a_0$ and thus $\chi_\gamma$.
 The laser intensity (and thus $a_0$) can be varied in different ways.
-We point out that simply attenuating the total laser energy may not be the most effective approach, as it reduces the number of laser photons available to induce pair production.
+One naive way to vary it is by simply attenuating the total laser energy.
+However this is not the most effective approach, as it reduces the number of laser photons available to induce pair production.
 Instead, it is advantageous to maintain a high total laser energy, while reducing the light intensity by, for example, changing the temporal duration of the laser pulse.
 The shot-to-shot diagnostics of the laser parameters as well as the beam vector and the relative electron-laser timing via electro-optical sampling (EOS) are crucial for determining the expected positron rate~\cite{Storey:2023wlu,HUNTSTONE2021165210,PhysRevLett.94.114801}.